ThatOneCalculator/janj/README.md

 click da janj enough times for secret :OOOOO

-only javascript is for music, everything else is html + css and way too many boxshadows
+only 10 lines of js is for music, everything else is html + css and way too many boxshadows